Our growing timeline

 You can find pictures of this trip here.

-JUNE – Hosting of young activists from Jerusalem Youth Chorus for their concerts in partnership with Coexistences in Lausanne / In June, another of B8 of Hope’s newest protégés The Jerusalem Youth Chorus came to Switzerland to participate to a program by the Swiss association Coexistences – which is based in Lausanne and which we sometimes partner with.
-The members of Coexistences are dear friends of us and we have much respect for their work.
-On top of their week long program with Coexistences, The Jerusalem Youth Chorus performed 2 concerts – in Lausanne and at the UN in Geneva.
+JUNE 2019 – Hosting of young activists from Jerusalem Youth Chorus for their concerts in partnership with Coexistences in Lausanne / In June, another of B8 of Hope’s newest protégés The Jerusalem Youth Chorus came to Switzerland to participate to a program by the Swiss association Coexistences – which is based in Lausanne and which we sometimes partner with.
+The members of Coexistences are dear friends of ours and we have much respect for their work.
+On top of their week-long program with Coexistences, The Jerusalem Youth Chorus performed 2 concerts – in Lausanne and at the UN in Geneva.

 You can find pictures of this trip here.

-APRIL – Presentation to Colombia University’s students in Washington D.C. / Professor Zachary Metz, from Colombia University’s School of International and Public Affairs (SIPA) invited B8 of Hope to give a presentation about our work to his students of Masters in Peace Building.
+APRIL 2019 – Presentation to Columbia University’s students in Washington D.C. / Professor Zachary Metz, from Columbia University’s School of International and Public Affairs (SIPA) invited B8 of Hope to give a presentation about our work to his students of Masters in Peace Building.

 You can see the pictures of this event here.